thescopematters/git-hooks/README.md

 # Steps how to install the git hooks globally on your system
+1. Git clone or pull latest changes from this "git-hooks" repo

-1. Run following command to install the git hooks globally on your system
+2. Run following command to install the git hooks globally on your system
 > sudo chmod +x initial-settings.sh && sudo bash initial-settings.sh

-2. Run "git init" command in your current project folder and you are done.
+3. Run "git init" command in your current project folder and you are done.

 # Branch Names standard formats, Commit message limits